 Breakfast: self-catering breakfast of cereals, fruit, yogurt, toast & spreads

-Lunch: self-catering lunch of breads, fruit, cold meats, salad & spreads
+Lunch: self-catering lunch of breads, fruit, cold meats, cheese, salad & spreads

 Tea and coffee will be available all day.